zdilarr/elo-vs-world/README.md

 **********************************************************************

 Notes:
-- Each player's rating is calculated considering the outcome of the games against other players from the data set, as well as the recentness of the games.
-Also, small advantage is given to white.
-Assumption is made too that the players participating in the same tournament are of similar level.
+- Each player's rating is calculated considering the outcome<br>
+  of the games against other players from the data set, as<br>
+  well as the recentness of the games.
+Also, small advantage <br>
+  is given to white.
+Assumption is made too that the players<br>
+  participating in the same tournament are of similar level.<br>
 - Preparation of the dataset has already been made.
+In case <br>
-In case of any modifications, be considerate of the fact that the the number of required operations is fairly big.
+  of any modifications, be considerate of the fact that the <br>
+  the number of required operations is fairly big.

  Example: